From Vancouver to Banff: 5 Best Ways to Get There

 3. Vancouver to Banff by Train

 All aboard the Rocky Mountaineer!
 Traveling to Banff from Vancouver by train offers the best of all worlds.
 You'll never have to contend with traffic, you can take in the views from the comfort of your seat, and you can stretch your legs whenever you feel like it.
-The Rocky Mountaineer route follows what is arguably one of the most scenic journeys in all of Canada, so be sure to grab a window seat if you can.
+The Rocky Mountaineer route follows what is arguably one of the most scenic journeys in all of Canada, offering virtually unobscured views thanks to windows that wrap up and extend over part of the roof.

 Traveling by train is also pretty pricey compared to most of the other options on this list – it is even more expensive than taking the plane!
 But ask anyone who has splurged on the trip, and they'll tell you that it is a journey that you'll remember for a long, long time.